EnterpriseDB/barman/doc/barman-cloud-backup.1.md

                         The encryption algorithm used when storing the uploaded data in S3.
 Allowed values:
                         'AES256'|'aws:kms'.
+  --sse-kms-key-id SSE_KMS_KEY_ID
+                        The AWS KMS key ID that should be used for encrypting the uploaded data in S3.
+Can be specified using the key ID on its own or using the full ARN for the key.
+                        Only allowed if `-e/--encryption` is set to `aws:kms`.

 Extra options for the azure-blob-storage cloud provider:
   --credential {azure-cli,managed-identity}